 In addition to a Registered Therapeutic Counsellor, Trish has been a Co-Active life coach since 2008, and trained through the Coaches Training Institute (CTI) in San Francisco, California.

-From 2008 – 2016, Trish was the Executive Director for a Canadian foundation for mental health and addiction where she worked closely with the UBC/Providence Health Care LEAF Chair in Addiction and Concurrent Disorders and an advisory committee of Canadian and international researchers with the aim to increase awareness in the area of addiction and concurrent disorders (the relationship between addiction and mental health).
-Since 2015, Trish has been a therapist in private practice, and an instructor in a 3-year counselling training certification program.
-Since 2017 Trish has provided online and in-person strength focused, trauma-informed trainings, and supervision, for counselling students and mental health therapists who are interested in updating their knowledge and skills in the area of trauma and resilience.
-The first training in this area, in 2017 was in partnership with researchers from Dalhousie University’s Centre for Emotions and Health, providing training to physicians and mental health practitioners on the relationship between unresolved trauma and physical illnesses (somatoform disorders), which she held at UBC.
+Since 2017 Trish has provided online and in-person strength-based trauma-informed trainings, and supervision, for counselling students and mental health therapists who are interested in updating their knowledge and skills in the areas of trauma healing, resilience and increasing emotional intelligence.
+The first training in this area, in 2017, was in partnership with researchers from Dalhousie University’s Centre for Emotions and Health, provided training to physicians, physiotherapists, and mental health practitioners on the relationship between unresolved trauma and physical illnesses (somatoform disorders), which she held at UBC.
 Since this time, Trish has provided Trauma-Informed and Resiliency-Informed Trainings with the goal of making this information more accessible to a wider group of people.
-Topics also include: increasing relational resiliency, preventing and healing compassion fatigue, secondary trauma and burnout.
-To date, these trainings have been provided to over 2,100 front-line workers, school teachers, school counsellors/staff members, corporations, non-profit organizations, provincial health authorities, and the general public.
-Trish also provides training on healing Intergenerational/transgenerational trauma, and she co-facilitates workshops on healing Indigenous Intergenerational and residential school trauma.
+Topics also include increasing relational resiliency; strengthening emotional regulation; and preventing and healing compassion fatigue, secondary trauma and burnout.
+To date, these trainings have been provided to over 3,200 front-line workers, school teachers, school counsellors/staff members, corporations, national sport organizations, non-profit organizations, provincial health authorities, and the general public.
+Trish also provides training on understanding and healing Intergenerational/transgenerational trauma, and co-facilitates workshops on healing Indigenous Intergenerational and residential school trauma.
 For further details please see http://trishwalsh.ca/trauma-training/

 Trish is also only of of a few coaches in North America who specialize in training for Trauma-Informed Coaching, and Transpersonal Coaching.
-For more information on Transpersonal Coaching, see: Transpersonal coaching
+For more information on Transpersonal Coaching, see: Transpersonal coaching.

 At the foundation of all of Trish’s work is the tenet that with deeper understanding, our struggles can be tremendous opportunities for growth and transformational expansion of our relationships, the world, and of ourselves.